Skip to content

 Warning

-Frameworks like Pytorch perform cross-correlation in their convolution layers
+Frameworks like Pytorch perform cross-correlation in their convolution layers.
+Pass cross_correlation=true to use cross-correlation instead.

 Arguments